SoftwareAG/terracotta-cloud/kubernetes/local-storage/README.md

     kubectl apply -f kubernetes/aws-kops/local-storage/store-client-deployment.yaml

-## Moving a Terracotta server to another worker node

-* scale down the stripe (for example terracotta-1 stateful set) to 1.
-* Identify which PVC terracotta-1-1 was using

-    kubectl get pvc
-    tcdata-terracotta-1-1   Bound    tcdata-a   50Gi       RWO            fast-disks     19h

-* ssh to the node that provided the volume (for example tc-k8s-001)
-* copy its persisted data to the new node (for example tc-k8s-005)

-    scp -r /data/tcdata-a/ anthony@tc-k8s-005:/data/tcdata-a

-* unlabel tc-k8s-001

-    kubectl label nodes tc-k8s-001 terracotta-a-

-* label tc-k8s-005

-    kubectl label nodes tc-k8s-005 terracotta-a=

-* scale up the stripe to 2
-* done !

 ## Starting with 2 worker nodes and spreading to 4 workers nodes during scale up

 With TerracottaDB, you can safely run 2 stripes with 1 Active, 1 Passive each using only 2 worker nodes (making sure only 1 server of each stripe runs on the same node)